junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean stops immediately, the syringe is already filled with the grace.
 He takes the needle out of Cass, putting a hand on his shoulder, asking eagerly, "How are you feeling?"

 "Continue."
-Cass answers between his gritted teeth.
+Cass breathes out the word between his gritted teeth.

 Dean sighs, pushes the tube into the flask, and starts extracting the second time.
 And then the third.

-Cass looks worse and worse, sweat starting to rolling down from his forehead, his body sliding down weakly on the seat.
+Cass looks worse by each minute, sweat starting to rolling down from his forehead, his body sliding down weakly on the seat.

 "Okay I don't think we should..."
 Dean frowns deeply and ready to give up on this terrible plan, Cass is just looking awful.